Spring NamedParameterJdbcTemplate and BeanPropertySqlParameterSource Example

 Project Setup

-You can create either gradle or maven based project in Eclipse or in your favorite IDE or tool.
+You can create either gradle or maven based project in your favorite IDE or tool.
 The name of the project is spring-namedparameterjdbctemplate-beanpropertysqlparametersource.

 If you are creating gradle based project then you can use below build.gradle script: